vukle/nullfork/README.md

   <details>
   	<summary><b>How do I send feedback about Nullify?</b></summary>

   You can make an issue on the Github repository or leave a comment on our Discord server (listed at the top of this page).
-But please, do be sure to check the rest of the FAQ before bringing up an issue.
+But please, be sure to check the rest of the FAQ before bringing up an issue.
   </details>

   <details>
   	<summary><b>The script isn't working, what do I do?</b></summary>

   It may be that you have an old version (which is very common), or that you simply followed the wrong steps (i.e not putting a colon after javascript in the bookmarklet or just copied the code wrong.
 Make sure to check your code!).
 Always check either of these two options before complaining.
-Worst case scenario, it might be that the script itself has been patched, but it's not likely to happen for a while, If so we will try to fix it as fast as possible so please be patient if so.
+Worst case scenario, it might be that the script has been patched, but it's not likely to happen for a while.
+If so, we will try to fix it as fast as possible so please be patient if ever happens.
   </details>

   <details>